Aswintherockers/Converse-AI/README.md

 ## License:

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Aswintherockers/Converse-AI/blob/main/LICENSE) file for details.
-This project is copyrighted under the name of the creator, GD.
+This project is copyrighted under the name of the creator, ASWIN KUMAR R.
 GitHub Link: [AK](https://github.com/Aswintherockers/Converse-AI)

 ## Creator:

-The Converse-AI project was created by GD.
+The Converse-AI project was created by ASWIN KUMAR R.

 GitHub Link: [AK](https://github.com/Aswintherockers/Converse-AI)